Dahira rubiginosa Moore, 1888, Proc. zool. Soc. Lond. 1888: 391. Type locality: [India, Himachal Pradesh,] Mundi [Mandi].

 In the green form, head green with a pale yellow stripe separating face from cheek; a yellow subdorsal stripe runs from vertex to nape, with a pale double dorsal stripe from vertex to the apex of clypeus.
 Body green, closely dotted with white above the dorso-lateral stripe, and with yellow below it.
 This dorso-lateral stripe is yellowish on segments 2 to 4, white and broader on 5 to 12.
 Horn green, with black tubercles on upper surface.
 True legs, prolegs and claspers green.

 PUPA: 50-57mm; width 14 mm.
-Colour soiled iron-grey dorsally, dark rust-red ventrally, the bevels of segments 9 to 11 ochreous-brown.
+In subsp. rubiginosa the predominant colour is a soiled iron-grey dorsally, dark rust-red ventrally, the bevels of segments 9 to 11 ochreous-brown.
 Slender in build, head broadly rounded, with a pointed process directed forwards.
 Eyebrows raised and prominent and with the central projection making the head appear three-pointed.
 Clasper-sears also prominent and with the cremaster making the anal end also three-pointed.
 Antenna equal to fore leg and reaching to half length of wing-case; mid-leg to about three-quarters.
 Segment 12 of considerably less diameter at its front margin than 11 at its hind margin, the hind margin of 11 deeply undercut, as in the case of Acosmeryx pupae.
 Surface rugose, with a pit at the angle formed by the eye and the base of the antenna ventrally, as in the pupae of Theretra.
 Legs and antennae not well expressed; costa of wing prominent; two deep pits behind the spiracle on 5 and 6.
-Cremaster broad at base, triangular, with a simple point.
+Cremaster broad at base, triangular, with a simple point (Bell & Scott, 1937).

 Unknown.